aimailgpt/mailGPT/README.md

 # mailGPT
-‼️ ⛔️ WANRING THIS CAN CAUSE NUCLEAR FUSION.
+‼️ ⛔️ WARNING THIS CAN CAUSE NUCLEAR FUSION.
 USE IT AT YOUR OWN RISK.⚠️

 Configuration(s) for SPAM/HAM detection model designed to run even on edge devices based on meta’s Llama 3.2.
 This repo will document the steps required to run akritrimai/Llama-SH-GPT ( https://ollama.com/akritrimai/Llama-SH-GPT ) on